powerapi-ng/benchmarking/README.md

-# PowerAPI Framework Benchmarks
+# Powermeter Software Benchmarks Framework

 ## What It Does

-This repository contains the source code for generating and running benchmarks for the **PowerAPI Framework**.
+This repository contains the source code for generating and running benchmarks for several **power-meter softwares**.
 These benchmarks are designed to adapt to the configuration and architecture of underlying nodes in the **Grid5000** infrastructure.

 ### Key Processes: